-Brazil is the largest country in South America and is home to an ever-expanding expat population.
+Brazil is home to an ever-expanding expat population.
 With a resource-rich economy and booming mining, agricultural and manufacturing sectors, there is an extensive range of job opportunities for expats moving to Brazil.
-However, the country also has a vastly unequal income distribution which has resulted in high crime rates in the larger cities and the growth of its infamous favelas.
+However, the country also has a vastly unequal income distribution and this can be plainly seen throughout the country.
 Despite these issues, this relatively young democracy has become one of South America’s leading economic powers.
 On a global platform, it is a resource-rich BRIC country.